metzmitchell/rowan-remodeler-playbook/docs/06-platform-website-and-gmb/11-meta-titles-descriptions.md

 ---
-title: "Meta Titles and Descriptions"
+title: "11: Meta Titles and Descriptions"
 description: "SEO task to ensure all pages have unique, optimized meta titles and descriptions for search visibility."
 tags: ["seo", "task", "active"]
 last_updated: "2025-12-18"